nikolaswise/lonegoosepress/source/publications/broadsides/servants-of-memory/index.md

 We are not twelve or twenty but numerous as the motes of dust lining the early morning shafts of city light.
 We are unquenchable and stark in the same moment that we are ordinary.
 We incorporate damage and compassion, exaltation and weariness-to-the-bone.
 ```

->> Excerpted from *Apocalypse* which appears in Resistance, copyright 2004 by Barry Lopez.
+>> Excerpted from "Apocalypse" which appears in *Resistance*, Knopf, copyright 2004 by Barry Lopez.